BlackOmegaSF/PaperDeathMessages/readme.md

 To log player deaths, run the command /logdeaths &lt;start|stop|list&gt; &lt;player&gt;

-Death messages will be logged to a file in the server's root folder: [player]Deaths.log
+Death messages will be logged to a file in the server's root folder: player(uuid)Deaths.log